-U.S. online retail sales on Cyber Monday hit an all-time high and surpassed $1 billion for the first time for any single day of web shopping, according to research firm comScore Inc.
+U.S. online retail sales on Cyber Monday hit an all-time high and surpassed $1 billion for the first time for any single day of web shopping, according to analytics firm comScore Inc.

 Shoppers spent $1.028 billion online on Monday, 16 percent more than last year, comScore reported on Wednesday.
 Average spending per transaction rose 10 percent to $60.05, while the total number of transactions was up 6 percent to 17.1 million.